-I contacted Labrada Nutrition to about their gluten free products.
+I contacted Labrada Nutrition to find out about their gluten free products.
 Now I will say that this means, in this context, that the products are not certified gluten free, but that there are no gluten containing ingredients, and that best manufacturing principles have been followed.
 This does not mean that dedicated equipment has been used.
 So-as I always say, get the facts, then make an informed decision for yourself.

 Having said that, the representative I corresponded with were wonderful.
 Dave Ramirez answered all of my many questions, and provided me with products to review.